 These Dynamic Rankings are trying to be modeled after LeverageFX’s Currency Strength Rankings in Block form …. the App with Green and Red blocks in which the colors are variably weighted dependent on rank.
 Sort of like a Heat Map.

 For anyone who has used this Top Gun software on eSignal in particular that specific CSM template, then you know how useful these instant rankings can be.
 This information can be especially useful for short term, intraday Traders constantly seeking to match strongest versus weakest as soon the opportunity presents itself, namely following fundamental events such as NFP.

-Metatrader 4 coding logic, such as “A single indicator can only occupy one chart location, either the main chart, or a bottom indicator window” in addition to only one output type – increases our coding limitations.
-However, once the base meter is split into a series of indicators – the possibilities for display combinations and strength calculation variance is increased.
+Metatrader 4 coding logic, such as “A single indicator can only occupy one chart location, either the main chart, or a bottom indicator window” in addition to only one output type – increases the coding limitations.
+However, once the base meter is split into a series of indicators – the possibilities for display combinations is increased.